VillafuerteM/alzheimer_research/README.md

 - Maritrini García | [maritrini-gar](https://github.com/maritrini-gar)
 - Mariano Villafuerte | [VillafuerteM](https://github.com/VillafuerteM)

+## Absract
 This repository aims to document all the code done for the Alzheimer research.

 ## Table of contents
 - [Objective](#objective)